 There are several scales and benchmarks available to assess patients on different parameters of fitness and muscle function.

-A Cerebral Palsy physiotherapy assessment is crucial for children prior to starting any form of physiotherapy, to determine their current level of gross motor function.
-Many therapists will also assess infants with Cerebral Palsy symptoms to predict the kinds of motor impairment that are most likely to occur and accordingly begin early physiotherapy intervention for Cerebral Palsy.
+A CP physiotherapy assessment is crucial for children prior to starting any form of physiotherapy, to determine their current level of gross motor function.
+Many therapists will also assess infants with cerebral palsy symptoms to predict the kinds of motor impairment that are most likely to occur and accordingly begin early physiotherapy intervention for CP.

 Physiotherapists will recommend a variety of Cerebral Palsy exercises that focus on muscle stretching and strengthening.
 These are particularly recommended for children with Cerebral Palsy in order to correct muscle imbalances and enhance strength as the child grows.
 A schedule of exercises for Cerebral Palsy patients will usually include some, or all, of the following: